plotts/median/README.md

 ## Current state
-- Currently works with integer types as they are all passed by value).
+- Currently being tested with integer types as they are all passed by value, and as Datum which is uintptr_t.
 - Has been tested with 50k rows, integer and bigint.  (more test data soon.)

 ## What's working:
 These SQL examples "work".   :)

+Vanilla:
 ```sql
 SELECT id, temp, median(temp) FROM newtable;
 ```
-or a windowing function like:
+Or a windowing function like:
 ```sql
 SELECT id, temp, median(temp) OVER (ROWS BETWEEN 4 PRECEDING AND CURRENT ROW) FROM newtable;
 ```